 Myth 1.
 Flu is not a serious condition, thus, implying that I do not need to be vaccinated.

-Flu has the potential to potential to turn chronic if not properly managed.
+Flu has the potential to turn chronic if not properly managed.
 In some cases, it leads to a buildup of other compilations such as asthma, eventually causing death.
 Statistics show that 3.9 individuals out of every 100,000 in Australia die from flu every year.
 In 2017 alone, 1,255 people died from influenza in the country.
 Therefore, it is prudent to explore providing a corporate flu vaccination program to help project staff members from the flu.

 Myth 2.
 Influenza vaccination causes severe side effects

 Possible side effects of the flu shot are mostly felt at the site of injection.
 These include pain, swelling, fever, and sores.
 Other common side effects include malaise and nausea.
-Nonetheless, they are not sever and wear off in a couple of days.
+Nonetheless, they are not severe and wear off in a couple of days.
 Such reactions can occur within an hour and can last for at most 48 hours.
 Scientific research shows that these side effects are the body’s way of reacting to polymyxin and neomycin, antibiotics used in the vaccine.

 Myth 3.
 Pregnant ladies should not get flu vaccinations

 Flu is a serious condition, especially for expectant ladies.
-Pregnancy leaves one more susceptible to other health complications that eventually lead to hospitalization.
+Pregnancy leaves one more susceptible to other health complications that eventually lead to hospitalisation.
 As such, flu vaccinations are used to protect not only the mother but also the child.
 What’s more, the fact that babies need to be at least 6 months old for their first influenza vaccine implies that flu shots are the most ideal means of protecting your newborn baby.

 Myth 4.
 Flu vaccines can transmit the disease